anmspro/SAP-1-Computer-using-Logisim/README.md

 # SAP-1 Computer using Logisim

 A SAP-1 computer with multiple modules and circuits.
 The whole circuitry was built in Logisim software.
-This project was made for Digital System Design Laboratory (CSE 4224)

 ## Motivation
-This project is made for the third year second semester System Development (CSE-3200) course.
+This project is made for Digital System Design Laboratory (CSE 4224).

 ## System Overview